qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

 *To learn more about the Web UI Dashboard, read the [**Interfaces documentation**](/documentation/interfaces/web-ui/).*

-## Facet API for Payload Field Cardinality
+## Facet API for Metadata Cardinality

 ![facet-api](/blog/qdrant-1.12.x/facet-api.png)